 Here’s a fun fact for you: 81% of all customers try to find their own solution before reaching out to a customer support agent.
 Maybe because they’re afraid of getting stuck in an Answering Machine loop forever, or perhaps, like my dad trying to find his way to a hotel, asking for directions feels like admitting defeat.

-At the very least, ensure that your FAQs and Knowledge Bases are translated into as many languages as necessary; and that both original and translated versions are revisited regularly (quarterly or every six months is ideal).
+At the very least, ensure that you translate your FAQs and Knowledge Bases into as many languages as necessary; and that both original and translated versions are revisited regularly (quarterly or every six months is ideal).

 And where possible, localize self-service tools: you almost certainly run password resets without human intervention, so see what else could be automated.